Skip to content

 Introduction

-Guance supports collecting data from Web, Android, iOS, and mini-program applications.
-By default, it collects user access data in full volume.
-You can configure sampling to collect user access data, thereby reducing data storage and lowering costs.
+Guance supports collecting data from Web, Android, iOS, and Mini Program applications.
+By default, user access data is collected in full volume.
+You can configure sampling to collect user access data, saving data storage and reducing costs.

-Below, we will use a Web application as an example to introduce how to collect 90% of the user access data for a Web application.
+The following uses a Web application as an example to illustrate how to collect 90% of the Web application's user access data.

 Sampling Configuration

-Taking synchronous loading as an example, add sessionSampleRate: 90 in your code, then copy and paste it into the first line of the HTML page you want to integrate, which will collect user access data for the Web application at a rate of 90%.
+Taking synchronous loading as an example, add sessionSampleRate: 90 to the code, then copy and paste it into the first line of the HTML of the page that needs to be integrated.
+This will collect Web application user access data at a 90% rate.

 import { datafluxRum } from '@cloudcare/browser-rum';